Last updated:

 - Registered office address

-- The authorized representative and his ID number.
+- The authorized representative and his ID number

 In addition, the employment contract needs to contain:

-- Term of the contract
+- Term of the contract (for fixed-term contracts)

-- Termination clause
+- Termination clause (notice period, equal for both parties)

 - Working week and day duration